svrooij/sonos-api-docs/docs/services/zone-group-topology.md

 ### GetZoneGroupState

-Get all the Sonos groups, (as XML), see GetParsedZoneGroupState
+Get all the Sonos groups, (as XML)

 Action body: